CapnBry/excalibar/README.md

 Git repository holding a conversion of the [SourceForge Excalibur](https://sourceforge.net/projects/excalibar/) project.
 I (CapnBry) originally created this project under the name `teerex`.
 The CVS there doesn't seem to work any more, even from a command line, so I created this GitHub repository from an old CVS backup.
 The originaly repository was named `excalibar` and the misspelling was some sort of dumb joke, but I can't remember why that was funny to me in 2002.

+Interested parties just looking for DAoC packet formats might be most interested in [DAOCConnection.pas](win32/Common/PacketSniff/DAOCConnection.pas), which contains all the packet parsers for DaocSkilla.

 ### Excalibur

 Excalibur is the commonly used Linux GUI radar application for viewing real time nearby monter information from sniffing Dark Age of Camelot network data.
 It is based on Odin's Eye by "Slicer/Hackersquest" and development was continued for several years and new features and updated maps were added.